 There is one type of mission I have found particularly frustrating where a rude annoying non-player-character wants you to stay above a certain speed limit, but the road is windy and narrow enough that it’s easy to fail, resulting in the character laughing at you and calling you a loser.
 From a psychological standpoint, it is annoying enough to fail the task but this is then magnified by the annoying character.

 The game also provides a social aspect, allowing you to form clubs and build networks of friends.
-There are also some additional multiplayer challenges such as follow the leader and keep your distance, which are designed to test your ability to position yourself in relation to the other players cars.
+There are also some additional multiplayer challenges such as follow the leader and keep your distance, which is designed to test your ability to position yourself in relation to the other players’ cars.

 I really want to recommend this game, I’ve been enjoying it immensely, but right now I would advise you to wait a few weeks first to give the developers more time to address some of the larger issues in the game.